 Stock-based awards issued to non-employees, including stock options and restricted stock, are recorded at their fair values, and are periodically revalued as the equity instruments vest and are recognized as expense over the related service periods on a straight-line basis.
 The fair value of options granted to non-employees is measured using the Black-Scholes option pricing model reflecting an expected life that is assumed to be the remaining contractual term of the option.
 The fair value of stock awards is based upon the fair value of the Company's common stock.

-We recorded total non-cash stock-based compensation expense to employees and non-employees of \$1.5 million for the period from February 26, 2014 (inception) to December 31, 2014.
-At December 31, 2014, we had \$12.6 million total unrecognized compensation cost related to non-vested equity awards.
+We recorded total non-cash stock based companyation expense to employees and non-employees of \$6.6 million for to December 31, 2014.
+At December 31, 2015, we had \$15.5 million of total unrecognized compensation cost related to non-vested equity awards.
 Total unrecognized compensation cost will be adjusted for the re-measurement of non-employee awards as well as future changes in employee and non-employee forfeitures, if any.
-We expect to recognize the unrecognized compensation over a remaining weighted-average period of 3.27 years.
+We expect to recognize the unrecognized compensation over a remaining weighted-average period of 2.37 years.
 We expect our stock-based compensation expense to grow in future periods due to potential increases in the value of our common stock and increased number of awards granted to employees and non-employees.
-The intrinsic value of all outstanding options as of December 31, 2014 was approximately \$6.8 million, of which approximately \$40,000 related to vested options and the remainder related to unvested options.
-We expect to continue to grant stock options in the future, and, to the extent that we do, our actual stock-based compensation expense recognized in future periods will increase.